 The week provided me the opportunity to know the people of the NGO world a little better.
 I had been in a discussion with a Dutch woman who, as a single mother, shared her hopes and dreams for the two young daughters she had taken in tow to this part of the world.
 It ended in tears (she recovered quickly) as she summed up their challenges.

-The Country Director, too, was a strong French woman but, during the exit briefing, she briefly let down her guard describing her early NGO life and how, at a very young age, she knew this would be her calling.
+The Country Director, too, was a strong French woman but, during the exit briefing, she briefly let down her guard describing her early NGO life and how, at a tender young age, she knew this would be her calling.
 She confided saying she is still motivated by her earlier experiences in the field with various nutrition programs but her voice trembled as she recalled losing several children in her arms to malnutrition.
 She daubed at her eyes and apologized.
 What does one say?

 I’ve got it easy here.
 It’s a short contract which gets shorter every day.
-I merely put up with the inconveniences and challenges as they come my way—no elevators in the buildings so no option but to ascend the four or five floors on steps that are uneven, cracked and downright dangerous.
+I merely put up with the inconveniences and challenges as they come my way—no elevators in the buildings so no option but to ascend the four or five floors on steps that are uneven, cracked, and downright dangerous.
 For lunch, I step over piles of garbage and stones on the way to the French style patisserie owned by a Malian expatriate just returning from Canada.
 He proudly sweeps his arms wide and smiles, “What do you think?
 Just like Starbucks?”
 Well…

-Across the street two little girls bounce off their mother’s lap as she sells bananas at roadside stand amidst the choking fumes and dust from a never-ending queue of motor scooters leaving a rust colored patina on their white dresses.
-They are mere inches from a two-foot-deep trench that is home to flies, insects and rats.
+Across the street two little girls bounce off their mother’s lap as she sells bananas at roadside stand amidst the choking fumes and dust from a never-ending queue of motor scooters leaving a rust-colored patina on their white dresses.
+They are mere inches from a two-foot-deep trench that is home to flies, insects, and rats.
 I peer into the hole and feel sick and scared for these girls.
 Impulsively, I slap two shiny coins on the fruit stand as the little girls grin widely.
 We wave to each other on and off for a whole block, a fun game, before making it back to the Save the Children office.
 Saddened by what I’ve seen, I climb the five floors of uneven steps to the office above without thinking.
 Strangely now, I miss those children…

 Every night I cocoon myself in a mosquito net and must ensure I have access to clean water.
 But I am a foreigner, a voyeur, peering into an alien world and only getting it half right, if at all.
 What I see on the Boulevard leaves me speechless until I turn the corner and see something cleaner, more organized, less chaotic.
 The boy in the bus staring at me until a thumbs up forces a wide grin—have the two of us intersected in the universe at this time for a purpose?
 Will our paths cross again?
 Should I care?

 But one thing becomes evident.
 The longer you stay, the more difficult it is to leave.
-As Mali’s ambiguity disappears in the rear view mirror, I can only ponder what comes next.
+As Mali’s ambiguity disappears in the rear-view mirror, I can only ponder what comes next.
 What will Niger be like?
 Tragic?
 Hopeful?
 I’ll write soon…

 December 10, 2016